-Every successful community has central hub for the sharing of ideas the facilitation of random social interactions.
+Every successful community has a central hub for the sharing of ideas the facilitation of random social interactions.
 Churches have Sunday worship.
 Service clubs like Rotary and Kiwanis have weekly meetings.
 Geeks have game nights at local comic shops.
 These regular places of meeting provide members of a community a forum to engage other people with like-minded interests and develop the ideas, the tenants and even the language of that community.

 A little over a year ago, I became aware there was no community square for business owners and those interested in entrepreneurship in the Sioux Falls metro area.
 The closest thing we had was a co-working and event space called The Bakery, that had recently closed.
 The other co-working space in town, the Zeal Center for Entrepreneurship, only caters to a subset of startups that want scale nationally.
 We also have a weekly event called 1 Million Cups, which attracts between 50 and 100 people each week.
 Given that there are a few thousand business owners in Sioux Falls, the vast majority of entrepreneurs had no opportunity to regularly interact with other business owners.